BuckeyeDM/BuckeyeDM.github.io/index.md

 * Address: 395 Dreese Laboratory, 2015 Neil Ave, Columbus, OH-43210, USA

 ## Update
+* I am currently in the job market and expected to graduate in 2018.
+(09/2017)
 * I am doing my second internship at Google.
 (05/2017--08/2017)
 * Our paper on contextual outlier detection is accepted to CIKM'16.
 (10/2016)
 * I am doing my summer internship at Google.
 (05/2016--08/2016)